SH1R3F/Nevermore-Academy-v2/README.md

 ## Features

-To be added while working.
+Users can login / register and get the basic role of a student.
+Other roles must be added only by admin.\